-Casting Rod Lengths
+Baitcasting Rod Lengths

-Casting rods vary from 5’5″ to 9′ and are common around 6’5″ to 8′.
+Baitcasting rods vary from 5’5″ to 9′ and are common around 6’5″ to 8′.
 These days, casting rods are nearly always used for casting lures of all different types and are great when length and accuracy are a premium.

-Casting rods are extremely popular with freshwater anglers but are also used for a multitude of saltwater work from the estuary to the nearshore.
+Baitcaster rods are extremely popular with freshwater anglers but are also used for a multitude of saltwater work from the estuary to the nearshore.

 The reel seats are casting reel specific, and won’t take other reel styles.

 Length selection, again, will come down to the distance you need to cast.
-The longer the rod, the longer the cast.
+The longer the baitcasting rod, the longer the cast.

 Keep in mind, a well-balanced short rod 6 to 7 feet, can still cast a long way in the right hands.